 “You don’t look like you’re from here, where are you from?” is a common greeting I often receive around the globe.
-As a multiracial woman, I am Afro-Indigenous (Cheyenne), Métis (Cree) and of settler (French and German) descent.
+As a multiracial woman, I am Afro-Indigenous (Cheyenne), Métis (Cree) and of settler descent (French and German).
 Born in Edmonton, Alberta, I have lived in Winnipeg, Manitoba and Paris, France.
 I currently reside in Montreal.

 A crossroads of creative paths have peppered my life.
 As a youngster, I discovered artistic outlets through photography, music, and theatre which led to an interest in storytelling and fanned the flame for filmmaking.
 From 2009 to 2013, I studied film at the University of Winnipeg while moonlighting as an avid concert photographer for online/print magazines.

 I’m an alumna of the 2012 CBC New Indigenous Voices program where I wrote/directed a short film and assisted on productions for APTN (including Indigenous Day Live), while interning as a PA under the guidance of Jessica Gibson when she worked at Media RendezVous [Ed: Jessica is now a manager of programs and development at the National Screen Institute].